tkonolige/city2ba/Readme.md

 A collection of tools for generating synthetic bundle adjustment datasets.

 Datasets can either be generated programatically via the library or using the included executables.
+When using `SnavelyCamera`s, the coordinate system is -z forward, y up.

 ```bash
 # Generate a problem from a 3D model